tugboat/pakyow-web/manual/12 Configuring Pakyow.markdown

 The folder where static files live (CSS, Javascript, images, etc).

 Defaults to '{root}/public'.

+### app.static
+If true, static files will be served up by Pakyow (from {public_dir}).
+For best performance, set to false and let a web server handle this.

 ### app.root
 The root directory of the application.